Martin Porter QC (Head of Chambers)

 Martin also has extensive experience of appearing before the GMC Professional Conduct Committee and advising doctors and dentists facing disciplinary proceedings.
 He has been appointed a Legal Assessor by the GMC.

 Martin has broad experience of sport-related personal injury claims.
-He also has specialised knowledge of sports regulation in relation to cycling and in the application statute law relating to cycling accidents, in particular, the wearing of helmets and liability.
+He also has specialised knowledge of sports regulation in relation to cycling and in the application of statute law relating to cycling accidents, in particular, the wearing of helmets, liability and contributory negligence

 In the last two years he has acted for national sporting bodies, sports clubs, individuals organising sports events and people injured whilst playing or participating.

 Martin himself competed regularly in cycling road races for many years.